 I will be posting drafts of each piece as I finalize the arrangements.
 Please know they are not completed mixes, but are works in progress.
 You are welcome to check back for updates.

-The chaotic opening brings to mind Keith Emerson and Igor Stravinsky, with just a touch of Count Basie and Bob Fosse.
-The second half is more Satie and Stan Getz.
+The chaotic opening brings to mind the progressive rock of Keith Emerson and the 20th Centrury experimentations of Igor Stravinsky, with just a touch of Count Basie and Bob Fosse thrown in.
+The second half is more Erik Satie and Stan Getz.
 The spoken quotation sits in the space between chaos and quietude.
 Jeannette Winterson is sometimes a confounding author, revealing unexpected insights with profound, well placed philosophical one-liners.
 For me, these revealed insights stay with me far longer than any of her plots or characters.
 The music is an esoteric personal journey, rather than an accompaniment to any specific Winterson story.

 “Your name is a golden bell hung in my heart,” said the Butterfly.
 “I would break my